kolbasa/cordova-plugin-apkupdater/README.md

 cordova.plugins.apkupdater.backgroundDownload(15 * 60 * 1000, success, failure);
 ```

+In my use case, I generate 90 parts, each with 50 kilobytes.
+Altogether approx. 4.5 MegaByte.
+The user's device downloads an update file every 15 minutes.

+If the user does not close the app, the update will be completely downloaded in about 22 hours.
+Realistically it will take several days, because the app will be closed again and again after use.
+Nevertheless, it helps to keep the platform up to date.

+I prioritize important updates accordingly and set the time interval lower.

+As soon as the plugin downloads a part, the app knows even after a restart that it does not need to be downloaded again.

+The plugin also [accelerates](https://github.com/kolbasa/cordova-plugin-apkupdater-demo/blob/master/SHOWCASE-2.md) the download as soon as the connection switches to Wi-Fi.
+The goal of this plugin is to consume as little as possible of the user's mobile data quota.

-## Install your update
+## Installation

 As soon as the download has been completed, you can use this method to ask the user to install the apk.
-That's all.

 ```js
 // promise